sopra-the-endboss/laser-chad-fullstack/README.md

 # Continuous Integration

 With every push on main, Github Actions builds and pushes the docker images to our public Docker Hub Container registry.
-The can be accessed [here](https://hub.docker.com/u/laserchads).
+They can be accessed [here](https://hub.docker.com/u/laserchads).